MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure scheduled scans to start only when your computer is on but not in use.

-- If you enable or do not configure this setting, scheduled scans will only run when the computer is on but not in use.
+- If you enable or don't configure this setting, scheduled scans will only run when the computer is on but not in use.

 - If you disable this setting, scheduled scans will run at the scheduled time.
 <!-- Scan_ScanOnlyIfIdle-Description-End -->